katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 These three images come with [VNC](https://gitlab.cern.ch/cms-cloud/cmssw-docker-opendata/-/blob/master/README.md#use-vnc) for the graphical use interface.
 It opens directly in a browser window.
 Optionally, you can also connect to the VNC server of the container using a VNC viewer (VNC viewer (TigerVNC, RealVNC, TightVNC, OSX built-in VNC viewer, etc.) installed on your local machine, but only the browser option for which no additional tools are needed is described in these instructions.
 On native Linux, you can also use X11-forwarding.

 > ## Note!
-> Note that the container images are large (the compressed download size is 6.6GB for the CMSSW container, and of order of 1GB for the ROOT and python containers).
+> Note that some container images are large (the compressed download size is 6.6GB for the CMSSW container, 1.5GB for notebook container).
 Make sure that you make it in time to download them and work through the exercises before the workshop.
 {: .callout}

 ## Download the container images needed in the open data introduction